 - Advocate for the maintenance/expansion of Federal and State-wide Medicaid redesign that protects and expands health and mental health services available to people with disabilities. - a.
 Maintenance of Federal Medicaid Budget without a block grant - b.
 EPIC Expansion - c.
 Maintenance of NYS Medicaid eligibility standards - d.
 Assure consumer rights in a community based Long Term Care program that is moving towards Managed Long Term Care. - e.
-Assure the capacity of MLTC programs to provide Consumer Directed Personal Assistance services from fiscal intermediaries that are committed to CDPA and independent from traditional home care agencies - Assist Medicaid recipients in Westchester County make the transition to mandatory Medicaid Managed Care while maintaining essential services. - Speak at MRT Team Meetings regarding the impact of proposed changes on people with disabilities - Meet with Department of Senior Services and Programs in Westchester County to ensure that their New York Connects I&R service adequately serves people with disabilities
+Assure the capacity of MLTC programs to provide Consumer Directed Personal Assistance services from fiscal intermediaries that are committed to CDPA and independent from traditional home care agencies - Assist Medicaid recipients in Westchester County make the transition to mandatory Medicaid Managed Care while maintaining essential services. - Speak at MRT Team Meetings regarding the impact of proposed changes on people with disabilities - Meet with Department of Senior Services and Programs in Westchester County to ensure that their New York Connects I&R service adequately serves people with disabilities - Assist people with disabilities in applying for New York State's Health Exchange

 - 1. Prevent any changes to the Medicaid program that restrict or limit eligibility, scope of services and choice. - 2.
 An advocacy network/infrastructure is established with organized teams of trained consumer advocates available to address Medicaid Redesign issues as they arise. - 3.
-Westchester County Department of Senior Programs and Services (DSPS) will establish a disability advisory group to review the information and services offered to people with disabilities and improve these services.
+Westchester County Department of Senior Programs and Services (DSPS) will establish a disability advisory group to review the information and services offered to people with disabilities and improve these services